DIY energy bars are so hot right now! So why not make your own vegan energy bars? These healthy energy bars with prunes are so tasty.

 By toasting the seeds in this recipe, you bring out the lovely nutty flavor of hemp hearts in these whole-food protein bars.

 You can also add ground flax seeds and chia seeds to a protein bar recipe.
 Using these ingredients cuts out the need for adding any protein powder

-You’ll see that the bars are just the right kind of sweet and salty, with no need for any added brown rice syrup or sea salt.
+You’ll see that these healthy energy bars are just the right kind of sweet and salty, with no need for any added brown rice syrup or sea salt.
 Each bar contains 19 grams of sugar, but most of this is naturally occurring sugar.